necordjs/necord.org/content/techniques.md

 ### How to implement sharding

-In order to implement sharding, you must understand that initialising `necord` within your HTTP server process isn't going to be a viable option.
+If you are running the bot as part of a webserver within NestJS then in order to implement sharding, you must understand that initialising `necord` within your HTTP server process isn't going to be a viable option.
 So we're going to have to split the two into their own independent processes.
 This doesn't mean you can't share code between the two, just that they will be running on different processes.
 You could consider your "bot" application as a microservice of sorts.

 :::note
 In your `src` directory, you're going to want to make sure that your necord module import is not within your AppModule.
 This is important as we don't want the bot spinning up on your main process.
 :::

-1. In your `src` directory, create a new `bot.ts` file and populate it with the code below:
+1. In your `src` directory, create a new `bot.ts` file, this will be used to instantiate the bot as a standalone application wth some slight differences.
+The `DiscordModule` cannot be imported within your `AppModule`.
+This is because we do not want any bot processes on unsharded processes, so if you need to share code between the two, you should import the necessary modules into your `DiscordModule` or alternatively, create a `SharedModule` which is imported both into your `AppModule` and `DiscordModule`.
 ```typescript
 import { NestFactory } from '@nestjs/core';
 import { DiscordModule } from './discord/discord.module';